numbas/editor/docs/authoring/example-gallery/standard-integral.rst

 Make corresponding changes to the alternative answers and the advice.

 To add another option for the function, we would have to add another zero to the list used in ``c``, and add another term to each occurrence of the long expression.

+You can see `a completed example of this method at numbas.mathcentre.ac.uk <https://numbas.mathcentre.ac.uk/question/68978/recognise-and-apply-a-standard-integral-random-coefficients-version/>`_.

 Method 2: Sub-expressions
 ^^^^^^^^^^^^^^^^^^^^^^^^^